Meet Our Highly-Trained Eating Disorder Specialists

 Jessica Visneski, RDN, LDN

 Jessica Visneski received her BS in Nutrition and Dietetics with a minor in Business Administration from Messiah College in Pennsylvania.
 She completed her dietetic internship through Pennsylvania State University, which emphasizes a Leadership in Diverse Practice Concentration.
-Jessica joined the team in August 2015.
-Her responsibilities include completing assessments, facilitating weekly nutrition groups, assisting patients with menu planning, providing nutrition education for individuals and families and guiding patients towards normalized eating patterns in the inpatient, partial hospitalization , and intensive outpatient programs.
+Jessica joined The Center for Eating Disorders team in August 2015.
+Her responsibilities include completing assessments, facilitating weekly nutrition groups, assisting patients with menu planning, providing nutrition education for individuals and families and guiding patients towards normalized eating patterns in the inpatient, partial hospitalization, and intensive outpatient programs.

 [ back to top ]